Our Services

 Published on: 5/6/2026

-Acerola delivers exceptionally high vitamin C along with bioflavonoids, carotenoids and trace minerals that strengthen skin and mucosal barriers, enhance white blood cell activity, and neutralize oxidative stress to help you recover more quickly from viral infections.
-Clinical studies indicate that regular vitamin C intake shortens cold duration and that acerola extracts can inhibit certain respiratory viruses.
+Acerola is one of nature's richest sources of vitamin C, delivering bioflavonoids, carotenoids, and trace minerals that strengthen skin and mucosal barriers, boost white blood cell activity, and neutralize oxidative stress to speed recovery from viral infections.
+Clinical research shows regular vitamin C intake shortens cold duration, and acerola extracts may inhibit certain respiratory viruses.

 When you're under the weather with a viral infection—whether it's the common cold, flu, or another respiratory bug—your doctor wants your immune system firing on all cylinders.
 One natural tool many clinicians recommend is acerola (Malpighia emarginata), a tropical fruit celebrated for its exceptionally high vitamin C content and supportive plant compounds.
 Here's a deep dive into how acerola and immune response work together to help you bounce back faster.